Can I Glaze Air Dry Clay?

 • Wooden Mixing Stick

-Before you start off this glaze mix, keep in mind that it isn’t suitable for polymer clay-based craft items.
-This is due to the fact that the varnish tends to erode this clay with time.
+Before you start this glaze mix, keep in mind that it isn’t suitable for polymer clay-based craft items.
+This is because the varnish tends to erode this clay with time.

 Here is the process to make the glaze: